Raunak-Sarmacharya/kcn-seniors-docs/README.md

-# KCN Seniors Documentation Portal
+# Documentation Portal

-A sophisticated, secure documentation portal for the KCN Seniors WordPress website built with Next.js 14+ and modern web technologies.
+A modern, responsive documentation portal built with Next.js 14+ and modern web technologies.
+This portal provides comprehensive guides, tutorials, and reference materials with an intuitive navigation system and advanced search capabilities.

 ## 🎯 Overview

-This documentation portal provides comprehensive guides, tutorials, and reference materials for managing the KCN Seniors WordPress website.
-It features a modern, responsive design with advanced search capabilities, user authentication, and an intuitive navigation system.
+This documentation portal features a clean, modern design with smooth animations, responsive layouts, and an organized content structure.
+It serves as a comprehensive knowledge base with easy navigation and search functionality.

 ## ✨ Features

-### 🔒 Security & Authentication
-- **Session-based authentication** with secure httpOnly cookies
-- **Data Access Layer (DAL)** pattern for centralized auth logic
-- **Password hashing** with bcrypt
-- **Automatic session refresh** and timeout handling
-- **Protected routes** with server-side authentication checks

 ### 🎨 Modern UI/UX
-- **Dark mode design** with glassmorphism effects
-- **Responsive layout** optimized for all devices
+- **Responsive design** optimized for all devices
 - **Smooth animations** with Framer Motion
-- **Gradient accents** and modern typography
+- **Glassmorphism effects** and modern typography
 - **Interactive components** with hover effects
+- **Dark/light mode support**

 ### 📚 Documentation Features
-- **11 comprehensive sections** covering all aspects of WordPress management
-- **Markdown content rendering** with syntax highlighting
+- **Markdown-based content** with syntax highlighting
+- **Organized sections** covering various topics
 - **Full-text search** with filters and real-time results
 - **Breadcrumb navigation** for easy orientation
-- **Video tutorial placeholders** for future content
 - **Copy-to-clipboard** functionality for code snippets
+- **Reading time estimates** for content

 ### 🔍 Search & Navigation
 - **Real-time search** across all documentation